-(20.11) MEDICAL CARE AND TREATMENT
+21.11 MEDICAL CARE AND TREATMENT

-- (a) All medical care and treatment shall be governed by informed consent practices applicable in FS 743.0645.
-Emergency medical care or treatment may be rendered to minors without parental consent as defined in FS 743.064 with notification accomplished as soon as possible after the emergency medical care or treatment is administered.
-Per FS 743.0645 (1) (b): Medical care and treatment includes ordinary and necessary medical and dental examination and treatment, including ordinary immunizations, tuberculin testing, and well child care, but does not include surgery, general anesthesia, provision of psychotropic medications, or other extraordinary procedures for which a separate court order, power of attorney or informed consent as provided by law is required; except as provided in FS 39.407(3). - (b) With the exception of emergency medical care and care that is required by Florida Statute, all medical treatment shall require informed consent of the parent or guardian.
-In the absence of parent or guardian consent, a court order may be required. - (c) It is required that juveniles receive a health appraisal within 7 days of admission to the facility; - (d) It is required that juveniles found to be under the influence of drugs or alcohol should not be admitted and be directed to the nearest hospital emergency room for evaluation and medical clearance. - (e) Youths may not be confined in isolation for medical purposes unless the order is made by a medical professional and approved by a medical doctor.
-In addition, such youth Effective Date: 01/01/15 should be examined by a physician or designee within 8-12 hours of his or her confinement.
+(a) All medical care and treatment shall be governed by informed consent practices applicable in Section 743.0645, Florida Statutes.
+Emergency medical care or treatment may be rendered to minors without parental consent as defined in Section 743.064, Florida Statutes, with notification accomplished as soon as possible after the emergency medical care or treatment is administered.
+Per Section 743.0645 (1) (b), Florida Statutes: Medical care and treatment includes ordinary and necessary medical and dental examination and treatment, including ordinary immunizations, tuberculin testing, and well child care, but does not include surgery, general anesthesia, provision of psychotropic medications, or other extraordinary procedures for which a separate court order, power of attorney or informed consent as provided by law is required; except as provided in Section 39.407(3), Florida Statutes.

+- (b) With the exception of emergency medical care and care that is required by Florida Statute, all medical treatment shall require informed consent of the parent or guardian.
+In the absence of parent or guardian consent, a court order may be required. - (c) It is required that juveniles receive a health appraisal within 7 days of admission to the facility; - (d) It is required that juveniles found to be under the influence of drugs or alcohol should not be admitted and be directed to the nearest hospital emergency room for evaluation and medical clearance. - Youths may not be confined in isolation for medical purposes unless the order is made by a medical professional and approved by a medical doctor.
+In addition, such youth should be examined by a physician or designee within 8-12 hours of his or her confinement.

-(20.12) BAKER ACT
+21.12 BAKER ACT

-Youth brought to the facility pursuant to 397.677 Florida Statutes (protective custody/Baker Act) shall not be housed at the facility but will be referred to either a local hospital or designated Mental Health/Baker Act receiving facility until such time as it is determined that the youth no longer meets Baker Act criteria.
+Youth brought to the facility pursuant to Section 397.677, Florida Statutes, (protective custody/Baker Act) shall not be housed at the facility but will be referred to either a local hospital or designated Mental Health/Baker Act receiving facility until such time as it is determined that the youth no longer meets Baker Act criteria.